change-hi/change-hi.github.io/morea/data-wrangling-1/experience-dataframe-analysis.md

 </div>

-For reference this is what the final `DataFrame` looks like. **Note that the date column is at the right side of the `DataFrame` since it was added last.**
+For reference, this is what the final `DataFrame` looks like. **Note that the date column is at the right side of the `DataFrame` since it was added last.**

 {% include figure.html url="" max-width="60%" file="/morea/data-wrangling-1/fig/E5_2_converted_dataframe.png" alt="Converted DataFrame" caption="" %}